Müllenheim

-Müllenheim (international Muellenheim, french Mullenheim, wrongly Mühlenheim) was an old Strasbourg noble family.
+The Müllenheim family (international Muellenheim, French Mullenheim, wrongly Mühlenheim) was an old noble family Strasbourg.
 The noblemen, knights or Freiherren of Müllenheim belonged to the Alsatian old nobility.
 The family, which is still thriving today, can be divided into five existing main branches, all of which descend from the "Heinrich Line" or the "Müllenheim zu Rechberg".
 On the one hand, there are the Catholic "Barons de Mullenheim", who received the French title of nobility in 1773, and the Protestant branches, including the "Freiherrn von Müllenheim-Rechberg", which were elevated to Prussian rank in 1886, plus the untitled branches of the "Müllenheim", whose common ancestors dropped the nobility title "von" in the 18th century, probably for pietistic reasons.
 These three Silesian branches can in turn be subdivided into those that are now based in the Rhineland or around Brunswick, and those incorrectly written as "Mühlenheim".

 The family is first mentioned through Berthold von Mülnheim in 1108.
 The unbroken family line begins in 1225 with Johann von Mülenheim, the bishop's wine oath in Strasbourg.
 Walther von Müllenheim, a knight from 1290, was bailiff of the bishop of Strasbourg.
 Members of the family became part of the upper strata of the free imperial city.

 The Müllenheim and the Zorn families were the most important Strasbourg dynasties, and their rivalries over power in the city resulted in several street fights.
 Thus the town hall, for example, received two entrances, one for the Müllenheims and one for the Zorns.
 The city councillor Hermann von Müllenheim later pushed through a measure to name the two banks of the Northern Strasbourg island in the river Ill the Quai Müllenheim and the Quai Zorn.
 The high point of the rivalry was the battle on 20 May 1332, and as a consequence the nobles were thrown from power in the city, since the guilds were actual winners of this fight.